 Gambia's Kankurang dance is

 a Mandinka masquerade who is dressed

 one hand and a stick in the other.
 His whole body is often dyed

 deep orange using vegetable dyes.
 Among the Mandinka of

-the Gambia today there are two basic forms of
+the Gambia today there are two basic forms of costumes for these

-from the camel foot tree) and the Fito (leaf) Kankurang.
+foot tree) and the Fito (leaf) Kankurang.

 against evil spirits by waving his machete while they are being

 initiated into manhood in the the sacred bush.
+This initiation

-They will also make a ceremonial appearance at Koriteh,
+also make a ceremonial appearance at Koriteh,

 ceremonies and at Christmas

 when he ceremonially parades the streets in a fierce and intimidating

 manner followed by lots of children and accompanied by his former

 Today, in an around the Greater Banjul

 area, it is difficult to see authentic Kankurangs as some people

-To see the real thing you need to head off further inland or go to south Gambia.
+To see the real thing you need to head off further inland or go

-out when called upon.
+and come out when called upon.

 Some say that the Kankurang originated in the Mandinka's Kaabu

 Empire of West Africa back in the 12th century.
 Other historians

 say that it was part of a hunting secret society called the Komo

 which made a contribution towards the emergence of the Manding

 of other important masquerades such as the Tinirinya (Tintirinya)

 and Mamoo (Maano).

 There are several types of Kankurang each serving a different

 He is invisible to the human eye and acts to shield boy initiates